forcedotcom/ConnectApiHelper/README.md

 `ConnectApiHelper` is an Apex class that makes it easier to do common operations with the classes in the ConnectApi namespace.
 It includes convenience methods to:

 * Post Chatter @-mentions with Apex code.
+* Post rich text and inline images with Apex code.
 * Take a feed item or comment body and return an input body that matches it (useful for either editing or re-posting).

 Easier @-mentions